svealinnea/Pizza-Parlor/README.md

 Test | Input | Output |

 It should correctly return the type of Pizza chosen with toppings and size. | meat = pepperoni, cheese = mozzarella, topping = olives, size = large | pepperoni, mozzarella, olives, large |

-It should correctly return the price of Pizza based on the toppings and size | Pepperoni, Large, Olives | $21.50
+It should correctly return the price of Pizza based on the toppings and size | Pepperoni, Mozarella, Large, Olives | $28.25

 ## Known Bugs
-The only bug I see is that the price does not seem to reflect the options and only spits out $23.
+No bugs at this time.

 ## Support and contact details